by-student-2017/DFTBplus-v.23.1-examples/README.md

 - Note 1: On a normal PC, it is faster to make each axis a supercell of 8 Angstroms or more and calculate at 1 k than to calculate at an appropriate k point using a small cell, and GFN2-xTB is stable and easy to converge.
 - Note 2: On a normal PC, when trying to calculate under the above conditions, it is faster to calculate with 1 CPU without using MPI parallelism (such as OpenMPI) or OpenMP parallelism.
 - Note 3: SCCTolerance = the order of 1e-5 * number of atoms
+- Note 4: GFN2-xTB did not converge using anything other than the Broyden method.
+- Note 5: Before performing MD calculations for the diffusion coefficient and MSD, it is best to clarify the calculation conditions for the Broyden method.
+If there are multiple candidates, choose one that is close to the default value.

 ## Student's Element Substitution Rules ######################################